MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 **When you're ready to customize AIP further**, see [Admin Guide: Custom configurations for the Azure Information Protection unified labeling client](rms-client/clientv2-admin-guide-customizations.md).

-**To get started with the MIP SDK**, see [Microsoft Purview Information Protection SDK setup and configuration](/information-protection/develop/setup-configure-mip).
+**To get started with the MIP SDK**, see [Microsoft Information Protection SDK setup and configuration](/information-protection/develop/setup-configure-mip).

 ### Additional resources